-Next, your vet may run blood work to identify organ diseases or hormonal imbalances that can predispose excessive panting.
-More extensive testing would be likely if your vet suspects autoimmune disease or tumors in the head or neck.
+Next, your vet may run blood work to identify organ diseases or hormonal imbalances that can predispose to excessive panting.
+More extensive testing would be likely if your vet suspects autoimmune disease or tumours in the head or neck.

 Another less usual test is to place a drop of atropine on the tongue to assess salivary gland production.
 The famously bitter medication will induce significant salivation to the point of drooling in most healthy animals.